• Skip to primary navigation

 You can make pot roast ahead (and in fact, many people prefer a pot roast made ahead).
 Simply refrigerate the beef and the cooking liquid separately.
 Make the gravy when ready to serve and re-heat the beef wrapped in foil and warmed in a 350F oven.
 Refrigerating the cooking liquid also offers the benefit of being able to spoon the fat easily off the top before making the gravy.

-Be sure to scroll up and read the Ingredient and Cook's Notes and my Pot Roast FAQ for more tips on making this recipe.
+Be sure to scroll up and read the notes above this Recipe Card and my Pot Roast FAQ for more tips on making this recipe.

 Web story for Oven Pot Roast with Horseradish Gravy